ibpsa2017/ibpsa2017.github.io/readme-epw.md

 Weather is a fascinating topic.
 It's certainly one of the most talked about topics.
 And every news program has time to tell you the weather.

-Perhaps as a result of this frequency of appearances, the task of visualizing weather is quite old-school.
+Perhaps as a result of this frequency of appearances, most methods of visualizing weather are quite old-school.

 There are pictures maps with stuff like icons, isolines and arrows written on them.
 And the maps may show boundaries, radar and satellite imagery.
 After that you are left with Beaufort wind charts and tables of numbers.
-In other words it's stuff you've seen before or stuf that too tedious to look at.
+In other words it's stuff you've seen before or stuff that's just too tedious to look at.

-Weather visualization has been disruptable for much of this decade.
+Yet weather visualization has been disruptable for much of this decade.
 The technology to view massive amounts of data is readily available.
 The ongoing issue is readily available data sources.
 Yes, there are plenty of places where you can download a file at a time and run it on a program that you purchased and installed on your computer.
 In other words it's stuff that people who are paid to do this kind of work do.
 It's a day job for programmers and engineers.
 But it's not the sort of thing peeps are going to do just for the fun of it.

 If we are to disrupt weather viz it will happen when both the tools and the data are readily accessible to artists, designers and hackers.

 A typical example is the availability of EnergyPlus Weather (EPW) files.
-These types of files are used by engineers all over the world to help the calcilate the size of furnaces air air conditions need for a construction project.
+These types of files are used by engineers all over the world to help the calculate the size of furnaces air air conditions need for a construction project.

 > Displaying Design Conditions from "Climate Design Data 2009 ASHRAE Handbook".
 ASHRAE design conditions are carefully generated from a period of record (typically 30 years) to be representative of that location and to be suitable for use in heating/cooling load calculations

 These files contain standard or typical weather data for all 365 x 24 or 8,760 hours per year.
 These files include op to 26 variables of data including temperature, wind speed. humidity, visibility, solar radiation and more.
-They are generall under two megabytes in size.
+They are generally under two megabytes in size.
 There are currently files for about three thousand cities available.

 In order to view the data, typically you go to a site like [EPWMap]( http://www.ladybug.tools/epwmap/ ).
-You then click around until you find the file you need and then download it to your computer, extract the data from the zip file.
+You then click around until you find the file you need and then download it to your computer, extract the data from the ZIP file.
 Then you open a program - or go to a web site like [epwvis]( https://mdahlhausen.github.io/epwvis/ ) and upload the file.
+Finally you are looking at the data.
 Repeat three thousand times.
 If you happen to open the files, you will note the data is in some kind of old-timey format.

 Now just click on this link: